rapidsai/legate-boost/contributing.md

 legate --module pytest legateboost/test
 ```

+## Change default CUDA architectures

+Set the environment variable `CUDA_ARCH` according to cmake [CUDA_ARCHITECTURES](https://cmake.org/cmake/help/latest/prop_tgt/CUDA_ARCHITECTURES.html) if you are installing with pip.
+For running cmake directly, the argument `CMAKE_CUDA_ARCHITECTURES` works as well.

 ## Pre-commit hooks

 The pre-commit package is used for linting, formatting and type checks.
 This project uses strict mypy type checking.